bepuca/azureml-scaffolding/README.md

 is created with the correct structure and files.
 Additionally, the command renames things in some files to match your package name and makes sure the package is added to the `uv workspace` and, thus, the local environment.
+The `Dockerfile` provided by the command works as it should, but feel free to change it if you wish to do so.

 #### Adding dependencies to a package